NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-Specimen.page.md

 <a name="status"></a>
 #### status
-If a sample has not been collected or the quality is such that is cannot be processed, it must be marked as 'unavailable' or 'unsatisfactory', respectively.
-Otherwise the sample should be marked as available.
+If a sample has not been collected or the quality is such that is cannot be processed, it SHALL be marked as 'unavailable' or 'unsatisfactory', respectively.
+Otherwise the sample SHOULD be marked as available.
 ```json
 "status": "unavailable",
 ```